Chillu1/ModifierLibrary/Docs/Design.md

 # Design questions
+* Either all buffs need to be refreshable, or we need a special check if something is a buff effect, to not apply it again on init
 * First being events have priority rn over all the other ones, so their calls will take over other events counters, ex, AttackEvent heal 1 health, will take over next event that is ex.
 HitEvent heal 100 health
   * We could maybe set some sort of priority to all events?
 Or give everyone a fair shot/fair deal instead of limiting every event?
 * How to check for ConditionCheck applies?
 Through a special timeComponent logic?
 That checks every X, if true, effect.
 If effect passed, wait.
 Better than OnDamagedEvent and such?